The 25 Best Core Exercises For Runners

 running shoes for overpronators

-But what exactly is overpronation, and how can the right running shoes help you prevent it?
+So, what is overpronation, and how can the right shoes help prevent it?

 What Is Pronation?

-In a healthy stride, your foot will roll inward slightly—this is normal and helps distribute the impact.
+In a healthy stride, your foot rolls inward a bit to spread out the impact

 • Neutral pronation: Your foot rolls inward just the right amount.